StachRach/TODO-App/README.md

 - shows active tasks, but completed as well,
 - allows to delete any position from both lists.

-Alas, after refreshing, task returns to the default ones.
+Alas, after refreshing, tasks return to the default ones.

 ## To do: